jasonsalzman/react-add-to-calendar/README.md

 npm install react-add-to-calendar --save
 ```

-You’ll need to install React separately since it's not included in the package.
+You’ll need to install React and Moment separately since they are not included in the package.
 Below is a simple example on how to use the Add to Calendar button in a React view.

 ```js
 var React = require('react');